 - 3 credits

 Calculus II is notorious for its difficulty and low marks.
 This is undoubtedly a tough course, and I’m not sure if the other calculus options would be any less.
-The lectures were not useful at all, as the lecturer just copies notes straight from the online resources.
+The lectures were not useful to me, as the lecturer just copies notes directly from the online resources and I find it difficult to grasp concepts this way.
 The OSH assignments are not as challenging as the ones from MATH 102, and they definitely helped provide a boost for my overall mark.
 Unlike MATH 102, there are no in-class quizzes for this course.

 Advice– Practice, practice, practice.
 The OSH and webwork assignments are for your own good. 😛